verdaccio/verdaccio/CONTRIBUTING.md

 We use [`debug`](https://www.npmjs.com/package/debug) to add helpful debugging output to the code.
 Each package has it owns namespace.

-#### Useful Scripts
+#### Developing with local server

 To run the application from the source code, ensure the project has been built with `pnpm build`, once this is done, there are few commands that helps to run server:

-- `pnpm start`: Runs server on port `8000` and UI on port `4873`.
+The command `pnpm start` runs web server on port `8000` and user interface (webpack-server) on port `4873`.
 This is particularly useful if you want to contribute to the UI, since it runs with hot reload.
+The request to the server are proxy through webpack proxy support through the port `4873`.

+The user interface is split in two packages, the `/packages/plugins/ui-theme` and the `/packages/ui-components`.
+The `ui-components` package uses _storybook_ in order to develop component, but if you need to reload ui components with `ui-theme` do the following.

+Go to `/packages/ui-component` and run `pnpm watch` to enable _babel_ in watch mode, every change on the components will be hot reloaded in combination with the `pnpm start` command.

+Any change on the server packages, must be build independently (server do not has hot reload, `pnpm start` should be triggered again).

+Any interaction with the server should be done through the port `8000` eg: `npm login --registry http://localhost:8000` .

+#### Useful commands

 - `pnpm debug`: Run the server in debug mode `--inspect`.
 UI runs too but without hot reload.
 For automatic break use `pnpm debug:break`.
 - `pnpm debug:fastify`: To contribute on the [fastify migration](https://github.com/verdaccio/verdaccio/discussions/2155) this is a temporary command for such purpose.
 - `pnpm website`: Build the website, for more commands to run the _website_, run `cd website` and then `pnpm serve`, website will run on port `3000`.